diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 Data
 ----

-This tab contains the core date of the category.

 Exclude from navigation
     If checked the category is not displayed within the :ref:`categories portlet
     <portlets_concepts_categories>`.

 Name
     The name of the category.
-This is displayed on several places, e.g: within category overviews, on top of the category detail view and within the meta title tag.
+This is displayed on several places, e.g: within category overviews, on top of the category detail view.

 Slug
     The unique last part of the category's URL.